prysmaticlabs/documentation/website/docs/troubleshooting/partials/_execution-troubleshooting.md

     </tr>
     <tr>
       <td><code>chain not synced beyond EIP-155</code></td>
       <td>This usually means that your execution client needs more time to "catch up", which you don't need to worry about.
-If you see that your node is connected to peers and is importing data, your node is healthy.</td>
+If you see that your node is connected to peers and is advancing, your node is healthy.</td>
     </tr>
     <tr>
       <td><code>Fatal: Failed to register the Ethereum service: genesis not found in chain</code></td>